 - In addition, and unlike Adam, he “did not regard equality with God something to be grasped.”
 The first man wanted to be like God apart from God (Gen 3).
 (See note 2:6)

-- But he further lowered himself in not being a man who ruled but a man who served, even down to suffering a most cruel death to redeem us.
+- But Christ further lowered himself in not being a man who ruled but a man who served, even down to suffering a most cruel death to redeem us.

 - And so, “God greatly exalted him.”
 He is now the universal Lord of heaven and earth.
 He is our savior.

-- He is also literally our salvation; that is, he is that in which true happiness consists.
+- He is also literally our salvation; that is, he is that person in whom true happiness consists.